Valentinian III: Augustus

 Given his minority, the new augustus ruled under the influence of his mother Galla Placidia, one of whose first acts was to install Felix as the magister utriusque militiae in the west.
 This period was marked by a vigorous imperial policy and an attempt to stabilize the western provinces as far as the stretched resources of the empire could manage.

-In 425, the court at Ravenna negotiated with the Huns who had accompanied Flavius Aetius to Italy in support of Joannes.
-They agreed to leave Italy, and to evacuate the province of Pannonia Valeria, which was returned to the empire.
+In 425, the court at Ravenna negotiated with the Huns who had accompanied Aetius to Italy in support of Joannes.
+The Huns agreed to leave Italy, and to evacuate the province of Pannonia Valeria, which was returned to the empire.
 This allowed Felix and the imperial government to restructure the defences along the Danubian provinces in 427 and 428.
 In addition, there were significant victories over the Visigoths in Gaul in 426/7 and 430 and the Franks along the Rhine in 428 and 432.

 Nevertheless, there were significant problems that threatened the viability of the Roman state in the west.
 The Visigoths were a constant presence in south-eastern Gaul and could not be dislodged.
-The Vandals in Hispania continued their incursions, and, in 429, they commenced their invasion of Mauretania Tingitana.
+The Vandals in Hispania continued their incursions, and, in 429, commenced an invasion of Mauretania Tingitana.
 The loss of these territories seriously impacted the state's ability to function.
-The burden of taxation became more and more intolerable as Rome's power decreased, and the loyalty of its remaining provinces was seriously impaired in consequence.
+The burden of taxation became more and more intolerable as Rome's power decreased, and the loyalty of its remaining provinces was impaired in consequence.

-In addition, the initial period of Valentinian's reign was dominated by the struggle among the leaders of the three principal army groups of the west – Flavius Felix, the senior magister militum praesentalis, Bonifacius, the magister militum per Africam and Flavius Aetius, the magister militum per Gallias.
-In 427, Felix accused Bonifacius of treason and demanded that he return to Italy.
-Bonifacius refused and defeated an army sent by Felix to capture him.
+The initial period of Valentinian's reign was further troubled by a power struggle among the three principal military leaders of the west – Felix, the senior magister militum praesentalis, Bonifatius, the magister militum per Africam and Aetius, the magister militum per Gallias.
+In 427, Felix accused Bonifatius of treason and demanded that he return to Italy.
+Bonifatius refused and defeated an army sent by Felix to capture him.
 Weakened, Felix was unable to resist Aetius who, with the support of Galla Placidia, replaced him as magister militum praesentalis in 429, before having him killed in 430.